cfc1020/url_shortener/README.md

 # OVERVIEW

-This app is about making short links, collecting user information, and generating some reports.
+This app is about making short links, collecting user information, and generating some reports(with the ability to export it as any format, CSV supported as of now, and to provide as a Rest-JSON endpoint).

 ## Architecture